tcel2/ScriptEchoColor/ScriptEchoColor/share/doc/ScriptEchoColor/README_PackageFiles.txt

 Tested on Ubuntu:
- It also works if installed at user $HOME.
-No need to be system wide.

-Git Clone:
- Alternatively you can also keep a git clone installation udpated using: secEnableWithoutInstalling.sh
+ The script `secSingleUserInstall.sh` found here, can be used to keep a git clone single user installation updated.

-Untested:
+Pending reports/confirmation:
- The .deb packages, can also be extrated and installed directly on any OS that is able to run bash (and all the other required applications).
+ ScriptEchoColor may probably work on any OS that is able to run bash, and all the other required applications.